kbelbase45/Stress_Tensor_Fortran/README.md

  ELECTROSTATIC_STRESS.F95 <br>

     This computes the change in the electrostatic energy, Coulomb and Madelung energy, when a dofrmation is applied in a given system.
-The code first compute the change in local coordinate system and later it is transormed to the global coordinate system using similarity transformation.
-The expression is given in Eq (G5) (the second line) in our publication.
+The code first calculates the change in the local coordinate system and is later transformed to the global coordinate system using a similarity transformation.
+The expression is given in Equation (G5) (second line) in our publication.